16 Top-Rated Lakes in Idaho

-Straddling the Idaho and Wyoming border in the eastern part of the state, Palisades Reservoir provides one of the most popular lakes near Idaho Falls.
-Within the Caribou-Targhee National Forest, this massive body of water has numerous public access points to enjoy activities like boating, fishing, and hiking.
+Palisades Reservoir straddles the Idaho and Wyoming border in the eastern part of the state and is one of the most popular lakes near Idaho Falls.
+This massive body of water is within Caribou-Targhee National Forest and has numerous public access points to enjoy activities like boating, fishing, and hiking.
 Several campgrounds also surround the shore, and primitive camping is available throughout the encompassing forest.

 For a more remote lake experience, the backcountry Palisades Lakes are popular backpacking and hiking destinations just north of the Palisades Reservoir.
 From the Palisades Creek Trailhead in the Swan Valley, it's an approximately seven-mile hike to Upper Palisades Lake, and hikers pass Lower Palisades Lake along the way.
-A popular route on summer weekends, the route also passes by several great views of the Snake River Range.
+It's a popular route on summer weekends that also passes by several great views of the Snake River Range.

 11. Bear Lake

-Referred to as the Caribbean of the Rockies thanks to its turquoise blue water, Bear Lake is a popular lake in southern Idaho that spans the Idaho and Utah border.
+Bear Lake is a popular lake in southern Idaho, often referred to as the Caribbean of the Rockies, thanks to its turquoise blue water that spans the Idaho and Utah border.
 Half of this lake is in Idaho, and the other half is in Utah, and both shorelines provide numerous recreational opportunities throughout the year.

 Bear Lake State Park encompasses the entire body of water and provides access to seven different public boat ramps.
 The North Beach unit is a popular place to go for those coming from Idaho.
 Fishing is a very popular activity at Bear Lake, with anglers often aiming to land some species of fish that are found nowhere else in the world.